chadmando/til/linux/get-file-hash-using-openssl.md

 ## Discussion

-These command should work on macOS, Linux, or Unix operating systems with OpenSSL installed.
+These commands should work on macOS, Linux, or Unix operating systems with OpenSSL installed.